-Dr. Luke has collaborated with Evaluation Center staff on numerous projects, most recently the North Dakota Tobacco Control Program Evaluation.
-He is the director of the Center for Public Health Systems Science and the Public Health Sciences Doctoral Program, and is also a professor at the Brown School.
+Doug Luke has collaborated with Evaluation Center staff on numerous projects, most recently the North Dakota Tobacco Control Program Evaluation.
+He is the director of the Center for Public Health Systems Science and is also the Irving Louis Horowitz Professor in Social Policy at the Brown School at Washington University in St. Louis.

 He is a leading researcher in the areas of public health policy, systems science, and tobacco control.
 Luke directs work focused primarily on the evaluation, dissemination and implementation of evidence-based public health policies.